aws-powertools/powertools-lambda-python/docs/core/logger.md

 * Log Lambda event when instructed (disabled by default)
 * Log sampling enables DEBUG log level for a percentage of requests (disabled by default)
 * Append additional keys to structured log at any point in time
+* Buffering logs for a specific request or invocation, and flushing them automatically on error or manually as needed.

 ## Getting started